 - Place into the freezer to set while you make the filling.

-- Place the 2 cups of pre-soaked (at least an hour) cashews along with the lemon juice, vanilla and date honey or maple syrup and blend until smooth.
+- Place the 2 cups of pre-soaked (at least an hour) cashews along with the lemon juice, vanilla and maple syrup and blend until smooth.

 - Pour this over the crust, smooth out with a spatula and return to the freezer.